Click here for a complete list of CME opportunities.

 |Temazepam, lorazepam||Should be Avoided|

-Both the Beers criteria (Beers 1997) and the STOPP/START (Screening Tool of Older Person’s Prescriptions) (Gallagher 2008) are validated instruments that can be used to reduce potentially inappropriate medications in older patients that have been associated with increased morbidity or mortality in older patients.
+Both the Beers criteria (Beers 1997, 2019) and the STOPP/START (Screening Tool of Older Person’s Prescriptions/Screening Tool to Alert to Right Treatment) (Gallagher 2008, O’Mahony 2015) are validated instruments that can be used to reduce potentially inappropriate medications in older patients that have been associated with increased morbidity or mortality in older patients.
 While both tools are available online with the explicit criteria and are too long to be listed here, the Beers criteria tends to focus on potentially inappropriate medications in older adults while the STOPP criteria focuses on potentially inappropriate medication-disease combinations.
-Examples of medications on the Beers criteria include use of first-generation antihistamines, benzodiazepines and tricyclic antidepressants to name a few.
-Examples of STOPP criteria that may be encountered in clinic settings include the use of thiazide diuretics in patients with gout, the use of scheduled opiates without a bowel stimulant or the use of a non-steroidal anti-inflammatory agent in patients with renal disease, moderate to severe hypertension or those with a history of peptic ulcer bleeding or GI bleeds.
+Examples of medications on the Beers criteria include use of first-generation antihistamines, benzodiazepines and antidepressants to name a few (Beers 2019).
+Examples of STOPP criteria that may be encountered in clinic settings include the use of thiazide diuretics in patients with gout, the use of scheduled opiates without a bowel stimulant or the use of a non-steroidal anti-inflammatory agent in patients with renal disease, moderate to severe hypertension, heart failure or those with a history of peptic ulcer bleeding or GI bleeds.
+The related START criteria address medications that may have benefit but are underprescribed or omitted.
 Out of 600 patients 65 years and older, STOPP criteria identified 329 adverse drug events in 158 patients.
 Sixty-seven percent were identified as being a factor in hospital admission and 69% were considered avoidable (Hamilton 2011).
 Much more research needs to be performed in this field and efforts to reduce polypharmacy need to be implemented among PLWH.
 Clinical pharmacists can serve a key role in optimizing patient care by applying Beers and/or STOPP criteria in their review of patient medication regimens.

-Polypharmacy (Hajjar 2017) (as defined by Hajjar, et al. 2017) is the prescribing of more medications than are clinically needed for a given patient, although many clinicians prefer to think of polypharmacy in terms of a threshold number of active prescriptions for a patient (such as >20 prescriptions).
-In the general population, polypharmacy is estimated to occur in 20-50% of patients, with adverse drug reactions more common and serious in the older patient (Kennerfalk 2002; Pizzuti 2006).
-It has been recently estimated that 100,000 emergency hospitalizations were due to medications, with 1.5% of these occurring in the elderly (Budnitz 2011).
+Polypharmacy (Hajjar 2017) (as defined by Hajjar, et al. 2017) is the prescribing of more medications than are clinically needed for a given patient, although many clinicians prefer to think of polypharmacy in terms of a threshold number of active prescriptions for a patient (such as greater than the concurrent use of 5 or more prescriptions),(Ware 2018).
+Polypharmacy in older PLWH is more common compared to similarly aged people in the general population (Kong 2019).
 While age alone has little impact on organ reserves or capacity, comorbidities play a larger role (Klotz 2009; Herrlinger 2001).
 As a result, it is important to recognize that chronological age may not always correlate to biological age.
 To reduce the risk of polypharmacy it is recommended, where possible, that the patient utilize a single pharmacy, preferably one with experience caring for PLWH or one that has a computer network integrated into their patients’ medical records.
 Utilizing a specialty pharmacy has been shown to improve HIV care in terms of fewer contraindicated medications and improved adherence (Hirsch 2009).
 Additional benefits may also include improved pharmacist-prescriber communication regarding clinically significant drug-drug interactions, medication reconciliation needs, monitoring adherence, and providing adherence aids such as Medisets/bubble packs, pillboxes, medication delivery and personalized patient counseling.
 Patient preference is important in assessing the benefits and risk of additional medications.
 Some patients are bothered by taking many medications while others are not.

 Table 2: Common Medications Interacting with Antiretrovirals